 Registered nurse Asantewaa Boykin trained some new arrivals on mental health first aid, while two street outreach workers talked strategy in a cluttered office.
 They brewed coffee and ordered pizza, waiting for calls or messages from people in psychiatric distress.

-Their line — 916-670-4062 — is open 7 p.m. to 7 a.m. three nights a week.
+Their line — 916-670-4062 — is open 7 p.m. to 7 a.m.
+Friday through Sunday.
 When someone needs to talk, they talk.
 If there’s an incident out on the street, they hop in the RV.
 It’s a donated rig, and it gives the team a safe place to keep supplies and provide care.

 “Most police departments have what they flaunt as specialized services for folks having mental health crises,” Boykin said.
 “The pushback I would give, is why do you have guns?”

 The M.H.
 First team launched in January as an effort of Anti Police-Terror Project Sacramento.
 The goal is to create a community response to people in mental health crisis, so law enforcement doesn’t show up and potentially escalate the situation, Boykin said.

 The idea of finding alternatives to policing gained traction in the wake of George Floyd’s death, as thousands of demonstrators demanded limits on law enforcement.
 Sacramento Mayor Darrell Steinberg just proposed using $5 million from the city’s general fund to create a group of non-law enforcement officials to handle mental-health related 911 calls.

 "Why is it when a family member is in crisis, that the only recourse in society is to call 911?"
 Steinberg said on CapRadio’s Insight.
 "We put our officers in situations that they are not adequately prepared for and because they have weapons, put others in danger."